elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

 > The following types of statements are less commonly used in **/etc/named.conf**:
 >
-> *   **controls** &#8211; The **controls** statement allows you to configure various security requirements necessary to use the **rndc** command to administer the named service.
+> *   **controls** - The **controls** statement allows you to configure various security requirements necessary to use the **rndc** command to administer the named service.
-> *   **key** &#8211; The **key** statement allows you to define a particular key by name.
+> *   **key** - The **key** statement allows you to define a particular key by name.
 Keys are used to authenticate various actions, such as secure updates or the use of the rndc command.
 Two options are used with key:
 >
 >     *   algorithm **algorithm-name** — The type of algorithm to be used (for example, **hmac-md5**).
->     *   secret &#8220;**key-value**&#8221; — The encrypted key.
+>     *   secret "**key-value**" — The encrypted key.
 >
-> *   **logging** &#8211; The logging statement allows you to use multiple types of logs, so called **channels**.
+> *   **logging** - The logging statement allows you to use multiple types of logs, so called **channels**.
 By using the channel option within the statement, you can construct a customized type of log with its own file name (file), size limit (size), versioning (version), and level of importance (severity).
 Once a customized channel is defined, a category option is used to categorize the channel and begin logging when the named service is restarted.
 >
 >     By default, **named** sends standard messages to the **rsyslog** daemon, which places them in **/var/log/messages**.
 Several standard channels are built into BIND with various severity levels, such as **default_syslog** (which handles informational logging messages) and **default_debug** (which specifically handles debugging messages).
 A default category, called **default**, uses the built-in channels to do normal logging without any special configuration.
 >
-> *   **server** &#8211; The server statement allows you to specify options that affect how the named service should respond to remote nameservers, especially with regard to notifications and zone transfers.
+> *   **server** - The server statement allows you to specify options that affect how the named service should respond to remote nameservers, especially with regard to notifications and zone transfers.
 >
 >     The **transfer-format** option controls the number of resource records that are sent with each message.
 It can be either **one-answer** (only one resource record), or **many-answers** (multiple resource records).
 Note that while the **many-answers** option is more efficient, it is not supported by older versions of BIND.
 >
-> *   **trusted-keys** &#8211; The trusted-keys statement allows you to specify assorted public keys used for secure DNS (DNSSEC).
+> *   **trusted-keys** - The trusted-keys statement allows you to specify assorted public keys used for secure DNS (DNSSEC).
 >
-> *   **view** &#8211; The view statement allows you to create special views depending upon which network the host querying the nameserver is on.
+> *   **view** - The view statement allows you to create special views depending upon which network the host querying the nameserver is on.
 This allows some hosts to receive one answer regarding a zone while other hosts receive totally different information.
 Alternatively, certain zones may only be made available to particular trusted hosts while non-trusted hosts can only make queries for other zones.
 >
 >     Multiple views can be used as long as their names are unique.
 The **match-clients** option allows you to specify the IP addresses that apply to a particular view.
 If the options statement is used within a view, it overrides the already configured global options.
 Finally, most view statements contain multiple zone statements that apply to the match-clients list.
 >
->     Note that the order in which the view statements are listed is important, as the first statement that matches a particular client&#8217;s IP address is used.
+>     Note that the order in which the view statements are listed is important, as the first statement that matches a particular client's IP address is used.

 #### Common *named* Directives